ansonaswat/eliza-nifty-starter/README.md

 Once deployed, you will have the endpoint with which you can interface with the agent remotely.
 This will be the URL to input into Nifty when configuring your agent.

-The response format that ai16z uses is already compatible with the Nifty agent standard.
+The response format that Eliza uses is already compatible with the Nifty agent standard.
 No further work is needed to bring it in line with the standard.

 ## Actions
-ai16z makes it exceedingly simple to create [new actions](https://elizaos.github.io/eliza/docs/core/actions/).
+Eliza makes it exceedingly simple to create [new actions](https://elizaos.github.io/eliza/docs/core/actions/).
 Below is an example action "HOSTLOBBY", which opens up a new lobby in Nifty Island.
-It *does not* include implementation for action contexts, nor is it relatively robust; it merely serves as an example on how to implement a new action in ai16z.
+It *does not* include implementation for action contexts, nor is it relatively robust; it merely serves as an example on how to implement a new action in Eliza.

 The action is placed in its own file, titled `hostLobby.ts`.
 It describes a `name`, which is the action string passed in the agent's response, followed by `similes`, which effectively act as action aliases.
 Next, it describes a description that is passed to the agent as a prompt; this prompt should be descriptive and unambiguous.